ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS processes this and determines that the RO needs to interact.
 The AS supports both redirect URIs and user codes for interaction, so it includes both.
-Since there is no "callback" the AS does not include a nonce, but does include a "wait" parameter on the continuation section because it expects the client instance to poll for results.
+Since there is no interaction finish mode, the AS does not include a nonce, but does include a "wait" parameter on the continuation section because it expects the client instance to poll for results.